-With the official start of summer having just passed us by it is an appropriate time to discuss the sometimes misunderstood topic of summertime visitation in Texas for divorced parents.
-As our kids complete the school year and begin to contemplate days full of swimming pools and staying up late, if their parents are divorced a not always fun dance is about to begin.
+The official start of summer, having just passed, presents an ideal opportunity to explore the often misunderstood topic of summer visitation in Texas for divorced parents.
+As our kids wrap up the school year and look forward to days of swimming pools and late nights, divorced parents must navigate a challenging, and not always enjoyable, dance.

 How their parents handle themselves can have a tremendous effect on if the kids’ summer is an enjoyable one or not.
 Let’s discuss how summer visitation works in Texas.

 The primary factor determining a parent’s summer visitation days with their child is the distance between their residences.
 For a parent living over 100 miles from the child, typical Thursday visits during the school year are not feasible.
 This difference stems from the logistical challenge of a 200-mile round trip every Thursday.

 During the summer months, these Thursday visitations are typically discontinued, reflecting the need for practical arrangements.
 For weekend visitation, the parent’s pickup time on Friday might change from after school dismissal to 6:00 p.m.
 This adjustment means the child now returns to the other parent’s home at 6:00 p.m. on Sunday instead of going back to school on Monday morning.
 This shift often leads to the loss of an overnight visit every other week, a change not always welcomed by divorced parents.

 However, variations exist, and it’s crucial for divorced parents to consult their Final Decree of Divorce.
 This document will provide the specific details and guidelines relevant to their unique situation, ensuring clarity and compliance with the agreed-upon terms.

 Extended Periods of Summer Visitation Under a Standard Possession Order